Integrated Sensing and Communications Towards Proactive Beamforming in mmWave V2I via Multi-Modal Feature Fusion (MMFF)

 \subsection{Angular Feature Extraction Module}

 CSI can be regarded as the compressed electromagnetic environment characterization, which is roughly characterized by the relative angle at the passing vehicle.
-Therefore, we define the angular feature related to the LoS channel's azimuth.
+Therefore, we define the angular feature related to the line-of-sight (LoS) channel's azimuth.
 Benefiting from the angular feature, the NN can learn the vehicle's motion state evolution characteristics more efficiently and predict the future position more accurately.

 However, obtaining the angular feature faces challenges.
 First, the MIMO and OFDM techniques jointly lead to a large CSI matrix which causes the high processing load of NN and long training time.
-Second, the acquisition of CSI in mmWave bands requires excessive signaling overhead and time to transmit sufficient training symbols due to the limited RF chains in the commonly adopted hybrid structure.
+Second, the acquisition of CSI in mmWave bands requires excessive signaling overhead and time to transmit sufficient training symbols due to the limited radio frequency (RF) chains in the commonly adopted hybrid structure.
 Third, raw CSI does not explicitly reflect the angular information of the signal transmission paths though it is a joint result of them.
 In response to these challenges, we design an angular feature extraction (AFE) module to pre-process the raw CSI into a low-dimensional one and extract the implied angular feature.
 To avoid the excessive signaling overhead and latency, we assume that RSU obtains the CSI through necessary control signaling (such as synchronous signal) transmitted at sub-6 GHz bands.
-Though the MIMO beamforming is conducted at mmWave bands, CSI of sub-6 GHz bands can still reflect the similar signal propagation process with that of mmWave bands, especially the LoS component \cite{gao2021fusionnet}.
-Therefore, it can provide rough angular information of vehicle in the electromagnetic domain.
+Though MIMO beamforming is conducted at mmWave bands, CSI at lower frequencies still reflects extremely similar signal propagation process with that of mmWave bands, especially the LoS component \cite{submmwave-4,mmMAGIC}.
+Existing studies \cite{submmwave-1,submmwave-2,gao2021fusionnet} also prove such a correlation by predicting the optimal mmWave downlink beam directly from sub-6 GHz channels.
+Moreover, the co-existing sub-6 GHz and mmWave antenna structure has also appeared in academia and industry \cite{submmwave-3}.
+Considering these facts, we propose to use CSI of sub-6 GHz bands to provide rough angular information of vehicle in the electromagnetic domain.
 In what follows, we will introduce the pre-processing methods of raw CSI and the extraction of the angular feature.